Multiple Chemical Sensitivity

 Psychological conditioning has been proposed as the underlying abnormality in IEI, but is complicated by a high incidence of pre-morbid psychological trauma (including childhood physical and sexual abuse).
 This may lead to profound long-term effects on mood and affect, cognitive processing, hypervigilence and entrenched beliefs of victimisation .
 It is possible for patients with IEI to react to an olfactory sensation by amplifying the perceived effects into a full-blown panic attack and even trigger off underlying Idiopathic Anaphylaxis.

 In the final analysis, after many years of investigation, there appears to be no convincing evidence in the medical literature for the existence of multiple chemical sensitivities or Idiopathic Environmental Intolerance.
 The underlying cause for the IEI symptom complex is unlikely to be a direct reaction to everyday chemicals, but rather a masked stress disorder with heightened olfactory awareness (hyperosmia) and associated behavioural conditioning.
+Some patients respond to a low dose of the anti-depressant Amitriptyline.

 - Cullen MR. The worker with multiple chemical sensitivities: an overview.
 Occup Med State Art Rev 1987;2:655-62